Buying a house or unit before the building works have been completed is known as buying off-the-plan.

 - the property will be your principal place of residence and the dutiable value is $550,000 or less.

 The amount of the duty concession depends on how advanced the construction of the building is and its value when the contract of sale is signed.
 If construction is close to completion, the duty is likely to be higher.
-For more information, visit the Dutiable value of a property page on the State Revenue Office website.
+For more information, visit Dutiable value of a property - State Revenue Office.

 Advantages of buying off-the-plan